-I’d love to tell you we had some grand master plan for starting here.
+I’d love to tell you we had some grand master plan for identifying and finding our single origin supply partners for our cocoa beans.
 Although, if I (Kim) could pick my favorite cuisine, Indonesian food is near the top!
 And now, of course, I’ve fallen in love with the people too.

 The reality is I had been looking for a way to learn the “ground realities of cocoa farmers” for about six months before a door opened – in Indonesia.
 I’m extremely grateful to Yusuf Saleh and Thomas Jasman of BT Cocoa Care for welcoming a strange American woman to shadow their efforts for over a month.
 My time with them coincided with Indonesia’s Cocoa Sustainability Partnership’s (CSP) efforts to develop a roadmap to sustainably double cocoa production by 2020.
 So, it was a wonderful opportunity to see not only the farmer realities, but also spend an additional two months learning the industry realities at a national and Asia-regional level.
 Through the series of meetings and working groups (special thanks to my now friend, Rini Indrayanti, CSP’s Executive Director for allowing me to participate), I met many new friends and had the opportunity to see first-hand the amazing work being done in farming communities by several CSP stakeholders including VECO Indonesia, Swisscontact, ACDI/VOCA (no longer active in Indonesia), Rainforest Alliance and Mars, Inc.

 Upon my return home, there were two pictures ingrained in my mind over these first few months.
 One was a picture of Ruse – the first female cocoa farmer I ever met.
 She showed me the most abundant tree ready for harvest!